Skip to main content

 A condition is a diagnosis or health situation that defines your long-term medical context.
 There are two types:

-• Chronic -- diabetes, hypertension, asthma, migraine.
+• Chronic — diabetes, hypertension, asthma, migraine.
 Something you manage permanently

 Episodes

 An episode is something temporary: a flu, an injury, a flare-up of a chronic condition.
-Unlike a condition which is permanent, an episode starts, lasts for a while, and resolves.
+Unlike a condition which is permanent, an episode starts, lasts a while, and resolves.

 Prescriptions